s25gbc/comp1235/assignment4/assignment-details.md

 - In the promise, write a `setTimeout()` that will:
   - resolve the promise with a random number after .5 seconds
 - The random number should be within the range 1-5
-- To test this in your unit test, please review the chai assertion library for you can range testing (`to.be.closeTo()`) – [Chai Documentation](https://www.chaijs.com/api/bdd/)
+- To test this in your unit test, please review the chai assertion library for you can range testing (`to.be.within()`) – [Chai Documentation](https://www.chaijs.com/api/bdd/)
 - The function should pass the illustrated test examples below at a minimum.

 **Expected Output:**